 Recommended arrangements Status quo Restart service standard Codified requirement for an appropriate regulatory body to establish a system restart service standard.
-Outcomes-based standard that defines parameters for restoration of customer supply capability assuming a specified level of system damage has been incurred in association with the shutdown. • No independently established standard - broad objectives outlined in ITT.
+Outcomes-based standard that defines parameters for restoration of customer supply capability assuming a specified level of system damage has been incurred in association with the shutdown.
+No independently established standard - broad objectives outlined in ITT.
 Procurement guidelines Minimum requirements re: type, number and independence of services.
 Flexibility in the type of restart service needed to meet the standard - primary and secondary services differentiated in terms of availability and reliability.
-Specification of criteria for procurement. • Procurement requirements - 2 services per electrical sub- network , one of which must be fast restart - specified in Invitation to Tender (ITT).
-Risk mitigation and promotion of competition • Facility to contract additional services over and above the number necessary to meet the standard - additional secondary services.
+Specification of criteria for procurement.
+Procurement requirements - 2 services per electrical sub-network , one of which must be fast restart - specified in Invitation to Tender (ITT).
+Risk mitigation and promotion of competition Facility to contract additional services over and above the number necessary to meet the standard - additional secondary services.
 No specific measures.
-Tendering and assessment process Assessment of service feasibility with opportunity to revise expressions of interest to correct technical oversights. • Assessment of service feasibility with no opportunity to revise tenders. • Detailed assessment and modelling of feasible (conforming) services with explicit requirement to modify NSP facilities where necessary to ensure effectiveness of restart service .
+Tendering and assessment process Assessment of service feasibility with opportunity to revise expressions of interest to correct technical oversights.
+Assessment of service feasibility with no opportunity to revise tenders.
+Detailed assessment and modelling of feasible (conforming) services with explicit requirement to modify NSP facilities where necessary to ensure effectiveness of restart service.
 Limited modelling only.
-Restart facility not required to be installed / commissioned until contract is offered. • Up to 17 months from tender close to contract start.
+Restart facility not required to be installed / commissioned until contract is offered.
+Up to 17 months from tender close to contract start.
 6 weeks from tender close to contract start.

 Testing Test of black start capability required for all contracted services prior to provision of services and payments under a SRAS contract.
 Testing of facilities and ability to deliver the restart service is required for primary restart services prior to provision of services and payments under a SRAS contract.
 Prospective service providers responsible for the arrangement of all testing.
 Testing of black start capability required for all contracted services within 6months of commencement of contract.
 Testing beyond black start capability conducted if it can be arranged by the service provider with NEMMCO's assistance.
 Payments for service and contractual conditions Primary services contracted for 4 years with 2 x 1 year options exercisable at NEMMCO discretion.
 Secondary services contracted for 1 year only.
-Primary services remunerated for a) availability; b) each of 3 (Part A, B and C) test components as specified in the tender; and c) costs for necessary modifications to 3 party facilities.
+Primary services remunerated for a) availability; b) each of 3 (Part A, B and C) test components as specified in the tender; and c) costs for necessary modifications to rd 3 party facilities.
 Primary service premium paid in addition to other agreed prices.
-Secondary services remunerated for a) availability; b) Part A and Part B test components as specified in the tender; and c) costs for necessary modifications to 3 costs for necessary modifications to 3 party facilities.
-Necondary services remunerated for a) availability; b) Part A and Part B test components as specified in the tender; and c) costs for necessary modifications to 3 party facilities.
+Secondary services remunerated for a) availability; b) Part A and Part B test components as specified in the tender; and c) costs for necessary modifications to 3 party facilities.
 NEMMCO or appropriate regulatory body to set: primary service premium; and allowance for spending on additional restart services.
 All services contracted for length of period specified in the ITT.
 Payments for availability as specified in the tender.
 Private 'off-market' MW support arrangements Clear mechanism for approving and coordinating 'off-market' MW support arrangements.
 No mechanism for coordinating private MW support arrangements.
-Electrical sub- networks Boundaries based on the physical characteristics of the system and system security imperatives. • Follows past jurisdictional practice.
-Restart plans and procedures • All generators, MNSPs, TNSPs and DNSPs required to develop procedures to explicitly dove-tail with overarching NEM restart plan. • Generators and MNSPs only required to develop local black system procedures - no specific links to NEM restart plan.
+Electrical sub- networks Boundaries based on the physical characteristics of the system and system security imperatives.
+Follows past jurisdictional practice.
+Restart plans and procedures All generators, MNSPs, TNSPs and DNSPs required to develop procedures to explicitly dove-tail with overarching NEM restart plan.
+Generators and MNSPs only required to develop local black system procedures - no specific links to NEM restart plan.